 For those who come to us already addicted to opioids, NPs can now legally prescribe Buprenorphine, an opioid medication used to treat addiction, thanks to the Comprehensive Addiction and Recovery Act (CARA), passed just last year.
 This allows patients to come to us when they need help, and allows us to devise a plan of action from the convenience of our primary care practice.
 Patients appreciate being able to be treated in the familiar surroundings of our practice, and in the care of an NP who knows their complete health history.

-Last year, the opioid epidemic claimed 64,000 American lives.
+Last year, the opioid crisis claimed 64,000 American lives.
 Today, there are more than two hundred thousand nurse practitioners in the country who are prepared to help.
 Perhaps, this is one of our greatest assets.
 We offer access to quality and patient-centric care, especially in underserved and underinsured communities across the United States.
 As we recognize Nurse Practitioner Week, November 12-18, it is important to remember our role in combating this escalating health crisis.

 - What Nurse Practitioners Can Do in the Opioid Crisis - November 13, 2017